Animating Historic Sites

 - You may not apply as an individual or as part of an organization if you are employed (full or part time) by City of Toronto Museum Services or Evergreen.

 TAC has two distinct funding envelopes: 1) Arts Discipline funding (e.g. discipline-specific project grants and operating grants) and 2) Strategic funding (e.g. Animating Historic Sites, Animating Toronto Parks, Artists in the Library, etc.).
 Applicants are eligible to receive only one grant from each funding envelope per calendar year.
-Applications to the Strategic Initiatives – Animating Historic Sites program fall within the Strategic Funding envelope.
+Applications to the Animating Historic Sites program fall within the Strategic Funding envelope.
+Any other Strategic Program grants must be complete with a final report filed and approved to meet eligibility criteria. (*Please note: Newcomer and Refugee Artist Mentorship grants do not fall under the category of Strategic funding)

 Eligibility criteria specific to Individuals: